Uncovering Challenges of Solving the Continuous Gromov-Wasserstein Problem: Background

-While in \eqref{eqn:MongeOT} we search for a map that sends $\mu$ to $\nu$ minimizing the transport cost, \eqref{eqn:GM} aims to find the most isometric map w.r.t. the costs $c_\X$ and $c_\Y$, i.e., the map that maximally preserves the pairwise intra-domain costs.
-Similar to \eqref{eqn:MongeOT}, problem \eqref{eqn:GM} admits the following Kantorovich's GW relaxation:
+Theoretical results on the existence and regularity of \eqref{eq:gwot-problem} under certain cases could be found in \citep{dumont2024existence, memoli2024comparison, memoli2022distance}.
+An illustration of problem \eqref{eq:gwot-problem} can be found in Figure \ref{fig:GWOT-OLD}.
+In this continuous setup, the objective is to find an optimal transport map $T^* : \Rdx \rightarrow \Rdy$ that allows to transform (align) the source distribution to the target distribution.
+While in \eqref{eq:monge-ot} we search for a map that sends $\Pd$ to $\Qd$ minimizing the total transport cost, \eqref{eq:gwot-problem} aims to find the most isometric map w.r.t. the costs $c_\X$ and $c_\Y$, i.e., the map that maximally preserves the pairwise intra-domain costs.
+The commonly studied case \citep{vayer2020contribution,sebbouh2024structured} is $p=2$ with the Euclidean distance $c(\cdot,\cdot)=\|\cdot-\cdot\|^2$ or inner product $c(\cdot,\cdot)=\langle\cdot,\cdot\rangle$ as intra-domain cost functions.
+In what follows, we will use \textbf{innerGW} to denote the latter case.

-Formulations \eqref{eqn:GM} and \eqref{eqn:GW} more suitable than \eqref{eqn:MongeOT} and \eqref{eqn:KantorovichOT} for distributions that are supported on different spaces as it relies only on the intra-domain cost functions $c_\X$ and $c_\Y$.
-In contrast, to apply OT \eqref{eqn:KantorovichOT} in this setting, one has to manually define an inter-domain cost function $c(x, y)$ \emph{between} the two spaces, which is not a trivial task.
-However, the solution of the GW problem is determined up to the isometries of the source and the target space, i.e., maps on each space that preserve both the respective distributions and the cost functions.